Updated April 3, 2023

 Which can be represented as:

-We’ll try to find out the values of these a and b using methods we have discussed above.
+We’ll try to find out the values of this a and b using the methods we have discussed above.

 How to Perform Linear Regression in Excel?